IsThatFearny/quartz/content/Revision/Philosophy/Paper 2 Essay Plans.md

 ### Property Dualism

-**Intro:** Property Dualism fails.
+**Intro:** Property Dualism succeeds.
 Define qualia, supervenience, and property dualism

 **Paragraph 1:** Philosophical zombies.
 Zombies (functional duplicates without qualia) are conceivable.
 If they are conceivable then they are possible.
 If they are possible then qualia are non-physical and do not supervene on the physical.
 If this is the case, then property dualism is true.
 It is the case, and so property dualism is true.
 **Response:** What is possible tells us nothing about the actual world.
 At best, the argument shows us that physical and phenomenal properties are distinct in *another* possible world. but this does not entail that they are such in *this* world.